cyyber/nodejs-pool/README.md

 UPDATE pool.users SET email='your new password here' WHERE username='Administrator';
 ```
 The email field is used as the default password field until the password is changed, at which point, it's hashed and dumped into the password field instead, and using the email field as a password is disabled.

-You should take a look at the [wiki](https://github.com/Venthos/nodejs-pool/wiki/Configuration-Details) for specific configuration settings in the system.

 # Pool Update Procedures
 If upgrading the pool, please do a git pull to get the latest code within the pool's directory.